Trying to shop sustainably? Here’s what you need to consider.

 To find greener options, Bateman said, look for products made from post-consumer reclaimed material.
 If your toilet paper roll is made entirely with paper that’s already been used at least once, you’ll know you’re not putting additional pressure on forests by purchasing it.
 Recycling metal for cars and appliances generally uses less carbon than producing new raw materials.
 Buying products made from recycled material also demonstrates support for what Bateman calls “the circular economy,” in which waste is turned into an ingredient for something new.

 But be careful to distinguish between products that have been recycled and those that are recyclable, Bateman cautioned.
-A product made from reclaimed material is actually taking trash out of the waste stream.
+A product made from reclaimed material is taking trash out of the waste stream.
 A product that could theoretically be reused is just a promise — one that is usually unfulfilled.
-About three quarters of all plastic and a quarter of all paper waste produced in the United States ends up in a landfill, even though all of it is technically recyclable.
+About three-quarters of all plastic and a quarter of all paper waste produced in the United States ends up in a landfill, even though all of it is technically recyclable.

 Next, consider what it takes to pack and deliver the product to your store — or your door.
 Does it need to be transported a long distance (shipping accounts for about 3 percent of global greenhouse gas emissions)?
 Does it come wrapped in a lot of wasteful packaging?
 As a general rule, Bateman said, purchasing food and other items that are made locally generates less carbon emission, because these products don’t need to be transported long distances or stored and repackaged at a retailer.
 Things such as shampoo bars and toothpaste tablets, which minimize shipping weight and packaging needs by removing water from the products, are also worth looking into.
 Paper packaging is usually preferable to plastic, because it is more likely to be recycled, Bateman said.
-Even better: look for products packaged in post-consumer recycled material.
+Even better: Look for products packaged in post-consumer recycled material.

-The last thing to think about is the environmental impact of actually using the product.
+The last thing to think about is the environmental impact of using the product.
 If you buy shampoo bars, but need to use 10 times as much water to get the suds out of your hair, you may end up canceling out the benefits of reduced packaging and shipping weight.
 Still, reusable products — cloth napkins instead of paper, aluminum water bottles instead of plastic — are almost always preferable to ones you use once and throw away.

-Making energy efficient purchases is one of the more meaningful ways you can cut your personal carbon footprint.
+Making energy-efficient purchases is one of the more meaningful ways you can cut your personal carbon footprint.
 Electricity and heat production account for about a quarter of global greenhouse gas emissions, and most electricity produced in the United States still comes from fossil fuels.

 Here, consumers have some help in evaluating their options.
 Energy- and water-efficient appliances are among the few products that are well regulated by the federal government.
 An Energy Star certification from the Department of Energy and Environmental Protection Agency shows that the products meet certain standards for efficiency.
-The EPA will actually pull products off store shelves to test them.
+The EPA will pull products off store shelves to test them.

 Some companies have committed to offsetting the emissions associated with making their products, but these pledges can’t always be taken at face value.
 As I’ve reported before, carbon offsets don’t necessarily cancel out emissions from somewhere else.